Fun People: History

-They performed for the last time in a surprise show (that was not announced in the media) for many fans that found out about this gig through internet and other means, approx. 9 years ago.
+Fun People performed for the last time in a surprise show (that was not announced in the media) for fans that found out about this gig through internet and other means, approx. 9 years ago.

-They remain widely admired by people in the Hardcore music scene, despite being criticized by many other HC bands for their general anti macho attitude, so common in the scene.
+They remain widely admired by people in the Hardcore music scene, despite being criticized by many other HC bands for their general anti macho attitude, which is common in the scene.

 Aftermath and reunions

-Jhonathan Scarcha leaves the band again and Nekro gets fully involved in his new soloist project: Boom Boom Kid.
-Pelado and Chelo accompany him until nowadays.
-Lucas Sequeira fronts Cucsifae since his departure from Fun People in 97.
+Jhonathan Scarcha left the band again and Nekro got fully involved in his new soloist project, Boom Boom Kid.
+Pelado and Chelo accompany him to present day.
+Lucas Sequeira began fronting for Cucsifae since his departure from Fun People in 97.
 Gori now fronts Fantasmagoria.
 Chuli played for a while in Satan Dealers while Gato is currently playing in a Spanish Band called Phogo.

 Fun People got reunited in three different occasions, although they never announce themselves officially, letting people learn about the reunion by word of mouth.
 The first reunion was in 2003, at Trivenchi Shed.
 The line-up consisted of Nekro, Gori, Jhonathan, Pelado and Chelo.
 They played twice in the same night due to the great call.
 The second reunion was in 2005, the gig was announced as a Boom Boom Kid show but Gori showed up and they reviewed songs of their old band.
 Finally, their last reunion was in 2010.
 According to Nekro, he was planning to do something with Gori when they decided spontaneously to go on a summer tour.
 The band is temporarily inactive.